MichaelCusackNelkin/WM_DATA410/Projects/Project_4.md

 ## Abstract
 In this paper I compare different combinations of regression models and gradient boosting models, and asses their performance on the Concrete Compressive Strength dataset provided by USCI.
 I use a home-made repetitive gradient boosting algorithm on different combinations of Random Forest, Loess, and Decision Tree regressors.
 Here, I omit Neural Networks since their regression performance tends to be poor, and they are resource intensive.

 I also investiagate and apply LightGBM, Microsoft's resource-light gradient boosting machine.
-In the end, LightGBM out-performs my home-made algorithm with an average MSE of 108 versus my home made's 148.
+In the end, LightGBM out-performs my home-made algorithm with an average MSE of 108 versus my home made's 148, but only when the entire dataset is used (80% train, 20% test).
+Otherwise, during KFold validations, the best model was Loess withh three repeated RandomForest boosters.
+I believe this difference in performance has to do with LightGBM's overfitting problem on small datasets.
+The entire concrete compressive strength dataset has just 1048 observations, so splitting it during KFold makes it much too small for LightGBM.

 ## Methods
 In this paper I designed a home made gradient boosting algorithm that could mix and match Decision Trees, Random Forests, and Loess regressors.
 The Loess regressor was also homemade. below is the code for the function,